 2015–2017: HOW DO WE KNOW (IF WE’RE MAKING A DIFFERENCE)?

 The opportunity to listen, instead of sell, has been transformative.
-We have critically assessed our portfolio and either improved or discarded methods that no longer meet the needs of Ecosystem players.
+We have critically assessed our portfolio and have either improved or discarded methods that no longer meet the needs of ecosystem players.